 Please Note: We ask that volunteers PLEASE sign up through our online volunteer portal.
 Signing up for shifts in advance helps us make sure shifts are adequately filled and allows us to contact volunteers in case of an emergency.
 Looking for another month of meal service shifts?
 On the first business day of the month between 8 am and 10 am the following month's meal service shifts are posted.
 Program: Meal Services: The Stewpot's Second Chance Café Opportunity Type: Volunteer Date: Multiple Shifts Available Zip Code: 75201 Allow Groups: Yes |

 Volunteer: Snack BagsPlease note this opportunity does not take place at The Stewpot.
 Please feel free to make the snack bags on your own and upon completion, reach out to The Stewpot to coordinate a drop off time.
 Snack Bags are gallon size ziploc bags or drawstring backpacks filled with nourishing snacks for hungry clients.
 Suggested items include: - Bottle of water - Electrolyte packet(s) - Soft cereal bar - Tuna Packets - Pop top vienna sausages - Individual cup of peanut butter - An encouraging note (optional) You do not have to follow this list exactly but everything must be prepackaged and ready to eat.
 No homemade items.
 Please keep in mind that many of our clients have dental issues making it difficult to eat hard foods such as nuts.
 Please do not include items that need a can opener or other device to open.
 Thank you for your support and partnership.
 We appreciate you!
 We suggest making at least 25 bags when you donate.
 You must arrange a dropoff with at least 2-4 business day's notice and please email volunteer@thestewpot.org to coordinate.
+Need Service Hours for school, court, an organization, etc.?
+We offer 2 service hours for 25 snack bags.
+We do suggest you make sure your school, court, or organization allows hours for in-kind donations.
 Program: Housing and Homeless Services Please note this opportunity does not take place at The Stewpot.
 Please feel free to make the snack bags on your own and upon completion, reach out to The Stewpot to coordinate a drop off time.
 Snack Bags are gallon size ziploc bags or drawstring backpacks filled with nourishing snacks for hungry clients.
 Suggested items include: - Bottle of water - Electrolyte packet(s) - Soft cereal bar - Tuna Packets - Pop top vienna sausages - Individual cup of peanut butter - An encouraging note (optional) You do not have to follow this list exactly but everything must be prepackaged and ready to eat.
 No homemade items.
 Please keep in mind that many of our clients have dental issues making it difficult to eat hard foods such as nuts.
 Please do not include items that need a can opener or other device to open.
 Thank you for your support and partnership.
 We appreciate you!
 We suggest making at least 25 bags when you donate.
 You must arrange a dropoff with at least 2-4 business day's notice and please email volunteer@thestewpot.org to coordinate.
+Need Service Hours for school, court, an organization, etc.?
+We offer 2 service hours for 25 snack bags.
+We do suggest you make sure your school, court, or organization allows hours for in-kind donations.
 Program: Housing and Homeless Services Opportunity Type: Volunteer Date: Flexible Allow Groups: No |

 Volunteer: Streetside ShowersThe Stewpot partners with a fellow nonprofit organization called Streetside Showers, to provide mobile shower services, clothing, and a hot lunch directly to our neighbors!
 We would love to have you join us!
 Please Note: Streetside Showers now takes place at our new campus, 1610 S Malcolm X Blvd.
 Pull into the black gate on the campus, you are welcome to park anywhere in the parking lot.
 Then go to just outside building 200 and a Stewpot staff person will be around the area marked with a star to get you set to volunteer.
 Program: Housing and Homeless Services The Stewpot partners with a fellow nonprofit organization called Streetside Showers, to provide mobile shower services, clothing, and a hot lunch directly to our neighbors!
 We would love to have you join us!
 Please Note: Streetside Showers now takes place at our new campus, 1610 S Malcolm X Blvd.
 Pull into the black gate on the campus, you are welcome to park anywhere in the parking lot.
 Then go to just outside building 200 and a Stewpot staff person will be around the area marked with a star to get you set to volunteer.
 Program: Housing and Homeless Services Opportunity Type: Volunteer Date: Multiple Shifts Available Zip Code: 75226 Allow Groups: Yes |